abc-datacamp/abc-intro-2-git-in-rstudio/chapter1.md

 --- type:RStudioMultipleChoiceExercise lang:r xp:100 skills:1 key:f3d61cfed1
 ## Environment browser

-The environment tab is in the top right window, which displays the R objects that exist in the global environemnt.
+The environment tab is in the top right window, which displays the R objects that exist in the global environment.
 These are the objects that were created by you in your current session.

 Navigate to the environment tab.
 The meaning of the icons is as follows: